Tundra-Editor/Tundra-Docs/quick-start.md

 At this point in time, Tundra isn't publicly available.
 Contact [PITR](https://pitr.dev/).

-After setting up your gitlab account and installing git, create a new 3D Unity project with the correct version of Unity.
+After setting up your GitLab account and installing git, create a new 3D Unity project with the correct version of Unity.

 Next, download the [Tundra Setup Script](https://gitlab.com/PITR_DEV/tundra.config/-/raw/master/Scripts/create-tundra.bat?inline=false) and place it in the root of your new Unity project.